Akash47007/MaRS-Tasks/README.md

 **Question-2:**

 The potentiometer is an analog device.
 When connected to the analog pin on the Arduino, the movement of the potentiometer can be interpreted by the analogRead() function which returns a value between 0 and 1024.
 We can use the map() function to translate the change in potentiometer values to the desired pwm duty cycle and milli seconds changes.
-The blinking of the led is handles using  millis() so that there is no intrusion in changing of the color as we rotate th epotentiometer.
+The blinking of the led is handles using  millis() so that there is no intrusion in changing of the color as we rotate the potentiometer.

 Link: https://www.tinkercad.com/things/cinpAkhd2XW-led?sharecode=MGje-90XqrW1KJXCRnkISf6Fm4Z0WHjLp4lhzZxmQpw